It's all those guns from Fast and Furious, whatever didn't end up in Mexico are in the hands of the establishment.

 Since Newt is coalescing the conservative vote, and Romney's plan was to get the middle of the moderate vote, split the conservative vote.

-It's it's it's it's 180 degrees out of phase the way the establishment had this plan once again for the establishment had hoped to split all of your votes and render all of us powerless in this nomination.
+Once again, the establishment had hoped to split all of your votes and render all of us powerless in this nomination.

 And something's going wrong here.